Kirk Cousins: 2020

-2021: Third Pro Bowl selection
+2021

-Cousins started the 2021 season with 351 passing yards and two touchdowns in a 27–24 overtime road loss to the Cincinnati Bengals.
-In Week 11 against the Green Bay Packers, Cousins threw 24 completions of 35 attempts with 341 passing yards and three passing touchdowns in a 34-31 victory.
-In Week 13 against the Detroit Lions, Cousins went for 30-of-40 passes for 340 yards with two touchdowns in a 27-29 defeat.
+Cousins started the 2021 season with 351 passing yards and two touchdowns in a 27–24 overtime road loss to the Bengals.
+In Week 11 against the Packers, Cousins threw 24 completions of 35 attempts with 341 passing yards and three passing touchdowns in a 34–31 victory.
+In Week 13 against the Lions, Cousins went for 30-of-40 passes for 340 yards with two touchdowns in a 27–29 defeat.

 Cousins drew controversy over his decision not to receive the COVID-19 vaccination, although he agreed to follow NFL protocols.
 In response to his comments, which drew from a personal decision, Holland Hospital, with whom Cousins had served as spokesperson, announced they were discontinuing Cousins' role indefinitely.
-Prior to Week 17, Cousins was placed on the COVID-19 reserve list and ruled out for the game against the Green Bay Packers.
-Which they lost 37-10 eliminating them from playoff contention.
+Prior to Week 17, Cousins was placed on the COVID-19 reserve list and ruled out for the game against the Packers, which they lost 37–10, eliminating them from playoff contention.

 Cousins finished the season with 4,221 passing yards, 33 touchdowns, and seven interceptions to go along with 115 rushing yards and a touchdown.
 He was nominated to his third Pro Bowl of his career.
+He was ranked 99th by his fellow players on the NFL Top 100 Players of 2022.

-2022: NFC North Title, Fourth Pro Bowl selection
+2022

 On March 13, 2022, Cousins signed a one-year, $35 million fully guaranteed contract extension through the 2023 season.
-In the season opener against the Green Bay Packers, Cousins threw 23-of-32 passes for 277 yards with two touchdowns, and a 118.9 passer rating in 23-7 victory.
-In the following week against the Philadelphia Eagles on Monday Night Football, Cousins passed 27 completions of 46 attempts for 221 yards with one touchdown and three interceptions in a 7-24 blowout loss.
-In Week 6 against the Miami Dolphins, Cousins threw for 175 yards and two touchdowns in a 24-16 win.
+In the season opener against the Packers, Cousins threw 23-of-32 passes for 277 yards with two touchdowns, and a 118.9 passer rating in 23–7 victory.
+In the following week against the Eagles on Monday Night Football, Cousins passed 27 completions of 46 attempts for 221 yards with one touchdown and three interceptions in a 7–24 blowout loss.
+In Week 5 against the Bears, Cousins completed a one–yard touchdown pass to Jalen Reagor for his 19th consecutive completion (17 to open to game, and 2 from Week 4 against the Saints.
+The feat broke Tommy Kramer's team record of 16 consecutive completions, which he set during the 1979 season.
+In Week 6 against the Dolphins, Cousins threw for 175 yards and two touchdowns in a 24–16 win.

-In the following bye week, Cousins completed 24 of 36 passes for 232 passing yards and two touchdowns in 34-26 victory against the Arizona Cardinals.
-In Week 10 against the Buffalo Bills, Cousins completed 30-of-50 passes for a season-high 357 passing yards with one passing touchdown and two interceptions in 33-30 overtime win.
-In Week 14, against the Detroit Lions, Cousins passed for 425 yards and two touchdowns in the 34–23 loss.
+In the following bye week, Cousins completed 24 of 36 passes for 232 passing yards and two touchdowns in 34–26 victory against the Arizona Cardinals.
+In Week 10 against the Bills, Cousins completed 30-of-50 passes for 357 passing yards with one passing touchdown and two interceptions in 33–30 overtime win.
+In Week 14, against the Lions, Cousins passed for 425 yards and two touchdowns in the 34–23 loss.